Home » PowerShell Tips » PowerShell Get Filename Without Extension

 Cool Tip: How to get file extension in PowerShell!

-PowerShell Get Multiple File Name Without Extension
+PowerShell Get Multiple File Names Without Extension

 Get-ChildItem -Path D:\PowerShell\ -Filter *.csv | ForEach-Object -Process {[System.IO.Path]::GetFileNameWithoutExtension($_)}